Rhea (moon)

+Rhea (/ˈreɪ.ə/) is the second-largest moon of Saturn and the ninth-largest moon in the Solar System, with a diameter of 1,528 kilometers (949 miles).
+It is the smallest body in the Solar System that is confirmed to be in hydrostatic equilibrium.
+Rhea has a nearly circular orbit around Saturn, but it is also tidally locked, like Saturn's other major moons; that is, it rotates with the same period it revolves (orbits), so one hemisphere always faces towards the planet.

+The moon itself has a fairly low density, composed of roughly three-quarters ice and only one-quarter rock.
+The surface of Rhea is heavily cratered, with distinct leading and trailing hemispheres.
+Like the moon Dione, it has high-albedo ice cliffs that appear as bright wispy streaks visible from space.
+The surface temperature varies between −174 °C and −220 °C.

+Rhea was discovered in 1672 by Giovanni Domenico Cassini.
+Since then, it has been visited by both Voyager probes and was the subject of close targeted flybys by the Cassini orbiter in 2005, 2007, 2010, 2011, and once more in 2013.

 Discovery

-Rhea was discovered by Giovanni Domenico Cassini on 23 December 1672.
-It was the second moon of Saturn that Cassini discovered, and the third moon discovered around Saturn overall.
+Rhea was discovered by Giovanni Domenico Cassini on 23 December 1672, with a 10.4 m telescope made by Giuseppe Campani.
+Cassini named the four moons he discovered (Tethys, Dione, Rhea, and Iapetus) Sidera Lodoicea (the stars of Louis) to honor King Louis XIV.
+Rhea was the second moon of Saturn that Cassini discovered, and the third moon discovered around Saturn overall.

 Name

-Rhea is named after the Titan Rhea of Greek mythology, the "mother of the gods" and wife of Kronos, the Greek counterpart of the god Saturn.
+Rhea is named after the Titan Rhea of Greek mythology, the mother of the first generation of Olympian gods and wife of Cronus, the Greek counterpart of the god Saturn.
 It is also designated Saturn V (being the fifth major moon going outward from the planet, after Mimas, Enceladus, Tethys, and Dione).

-Cassini named the four moons he discovered (Tethys, Dione, Rhea, and Iapetus) Sidera Lodoicea (the stars of Louis) to honor King Louis XIV.
 Astronomers fell into the habit of referring to them and Titan as Saturn I through Saturn V. Once Mimas and Enceladus were discovered, in 1789, the numbering scheme was extended to Saturn VII, and then to Saturn VIII with the discovery of Hyperion in 1848.

-Rhea was not named until 1847, when John Herschel (son of William Herschel, discoverer of the planet Uranus, and two other moons of Saturn, Mimas and Enceladus) suggested in Results of Astronomical Observations made at the Cape of Good Hope that the names of the Titans, sisters and brothers of Kronos (Saturn, in Roman mythology), be used.
+Rhea was not named until 1847, when John Herschel (son of William Herschel, discoverer of the planet Uranus and two other moons of Saturn, Mimas and Enceladus) suggested in Results of Astronomical Observations made at the Cape of Good Hope that the names of the Titans, sisters and brothers of Cronus (Saturn, in Roman mythology), be used.